kata-containers/agent/README.md

 # Kata Containers Agent

-This project implements an agent meant to be run inside a virtual machine.
+This project implements an agent called `kata-agent` that runs inside a virtual machine (VM).

-The goal for this component is to spawn containers and processes inside this virtual machine, on behalf of the runtime running on the host.
+The agent manages container processes inside the VM, on behalf of the [runtime](https://github.com/kata-containers/runtime) running on the host.